 About Jennifer Kreatsoulas, PhD

 As a yoga therapist, I specialize in eating disorders and body image.
 I am the coauthor of the forthcoming book, Body Mindful Yoga: Create a Powerful and Affirming Relationship With Your Body (Llewellyn Worldwide, 2018).
 In addition to my private yoga therapy practice, I lead yoga therapy groups at the Monte Nido Eating Disorder Center of Philadelphia and yoga workshops and retreats on eating disorder recovery and body image.
 My writing on the topics of yoga, body image, motherhood, and eating disorder recovery can be found on my blog as well as several influential online publications, including Yoga Journal and Recovery Warriors.
-I am honored and humbled to be featured in the article Celebrating 80 Female Eating Disorder Experts & Advocates and Love Your Body and All Its Imperfections (Real Woman Magazine).
+I am honored and humbled to be featured in the articles Celebrating 80 Female Eating Disorder Experts & Advocates and Love Your Body and All Its Imperfections (Real Woman Magazine).
 I've also had the good fortune of appearing on Fox29 News and being featured in the Huffington Post, Real Woman magazine, Medill Reports Chicago, Philly.com, and the ED Matters podcast.

 I am a partner with the Yoga and Body Image Coalition and a graduate of the Comprehensive Yoga Therapy Training program at YogaLife Institute, an accredited school with the International Association of Yoga Therapists.
 I am also a Yoga Alliance Continuing Education Provider.

 I invite you to learn about yoga therapy for eating disorders and body image as well as peruse the many resources on my website, including my blog, articles & interviews, videos, and media appearances.